-Sickle cell anemia is a genetic disease of the red blood cells (RBCs).
-Normally RBCs are shaped like a disk.
-This gives them the flexibility to travel through even the smallest blood vessels.
-However, in people with sickle cell, the RBCs have an abnormal crescent shape.
+Sickle cell anemia, or sickle cell disease (SCD), is a genetic disease of the red blood cells (RBCs).
+Normally RBCs are shaped like discs, which gives them the flexibility to travel through even the smallest blood vessels.
+However, with this disease, the RBCs have an abnormal crescent (“sickle”) shape.
 This makes them sticky and rigid.
 They can get trapped in small vessels and block blood from reaching different parts of the body.
 This can cause pain and tissue damage.

-Sickle cell anemia is an autosomal recessive condition.
+SCD is an autosomal recessive condition.
 You need two copies of the gene to have the disease.
 If you have only one copy of the gene, you are said to have sickle cell trait.
-Sickle cell trait explains the geographic distribution of sickle cell disease.
-It makes you more likely to survive a malaria infection.
-That’s why sickle cell is more common in areas that have, or had, a high prevalence of malaria.

 Hemoglobin is the protein in RBCs that carries oxygen.
-It is made up of two alpha chains and two beta chains.
-These are made by the alpha and beta genes.
+It normally has two alpha chains and two beta chains.
 The four main types of sickle cell anemia are caused by different mutations in these genes.

 Hemoglobin SS Disease

 Hemoglobin SS disease is the most common type of sickle cell disease.
 It occurs when you inherit copies of the hemoglobin S gene from both parents.
 This forms hemoglobin known as Hb SS.
 As the most severe form of SCD, individuals with this form also experience the worst symptoms at a higher rate.

 Hemoglobin SC disease is the second most common type of sickle cell disease.
 It occurs when you inherit the Hb C gene from one parent and the Hb S gene from the other.
 Individuals with Hb SC have similar symptoms to individuals with Hb SS.
 However, the anemia is less severe.